 Designer Benzos (DBZDs) like Flubromazolam are frequently mentioned in scientific or patent literature as drugs that were studied by pharmaceutical companies but never developed and are not authorized for medical use anywhere in the world.
 DBZDs are non-FDA-approved drugs that retain large portions of their primary structure as FDA-approved benzodiazepines, but are altered from this structure by addition and/or deletion of functional groups.
 Some DBZDs are created by combining different FDA-approved benzodiazepines.
 They may also be metabolites of FDA-approved benzos or of compounds transformed into FDA-approved benzos.

-Dangers of Designer Benzos
+The Dangers of Benzos

 A large proportion of non-FDA-approved benzodiazepines are sold on the dark web (also known as the deep web or dark net).
 These substances are not indexed on the regular internet and must be accessed using specialized browsers.
 In addition to these sites, illicit dealers also sell research chemicals and legal alternatives on these sites.
 Although data on the clinical effects and pharmacology of DBZDs are limited, these substances pose a risk to the health of users.